the-events-calendar/tribe-common/readme.txt

 = [4.10.1] TBD =

-* Fix - correct missing block when swithcing from blocks to classic editor.
+* Fix - Correct missing block when switching from blocks to classic editor.
 [131493]

 = [4.10] 2019-11-21 =